Manila Landscaping Rope - Biodegradable Natural Fiber,

 Lisa chose 2" Manila rope for for the above as well as this great look:

-Note: natural ropes generally shrink 10% to 15% in length over their life.
+Note: natural ropes generally shrink 10% to 15% in length - temporarily, until they dry out - whenever it rains.
 They also tend to run oversize in diameter, so it's a good idea to get your rope first, then drill the holes.
-Suggested sizes - 1 1/2" holes for 1" rope, 1 7/8" holes for 1 1/4" , 2 1/4" holes for 1 1/2", 3" holes for 2".
+Suggested minimum sizes - 1 1/2" holes for 1" rope, 1 7/8" holes for 1 1/4" , 2 1/4" holes for 1 1/2", 3" holes for 2".
 Why so big?
 Because when the rope shrinks in length it increases in diameter.
 So if, after it rains, the rope doesn't have room to 'breathe' and dry out completely where it's going through the holes, it will rot in those spots.

 If you're planning to replace old Manila rope, the following is very important: